Tourism and things to do (Wycombe District)

-Set in the glorious county of Buckinghamshire and the Chilterns Area of Outstanding Natural Beauty, its combination of picturesque villages, lively historic towns and rural scenes make Wycombe district a great place to visit all year round.
+Set in the glorious county of Buckinghamshire and the Chilterns Area of Outstanding Natural Beauty, Wycombe's combination of picturesque villages, lively historic towns and rural scenes make the area a great place to visit all year round.
+With loads of things to do, Wycombe certainly doesn't disappoint.

 For those looking to escape to the countryside, the beautiful walks and cosy pubs provide an idyllic rural retreat.
-Or if you prefer to indulge in the entertainment on offer, you will find ample facilities for a magnificent shopping spree, theatres and sporting venues as well as a full programme of local events.
+Or if you prefer to indulge in the entertainment on offer, you will find ample facilities for a magnificent shopping spree, theatres and sporting venues as well as a full programme of local events and things to do.

-- Visit Buckinghamshire (external link) for more information about visiting and staying in Wycombe district and Buckinghamshire.
+- Visit Buckinghamshire (external link) for more information about visiting and staying in Wycombe area and Buckinghamshire.

-The districts has three main towns: High Wycombe, Marlow and Princes Risborough.
+The district has three main towns: High Wycombe, Marlow and Princes Risborough.

 High Wycombe is a thriving market town providing the ideal setting for those who enjoy a bustling atmosphere, a good retail experience and lively nightlife.
 The Eden Shopping Centre is one of the region's top shopping destinations and includes an exciting mix of shops and restaurants, plus a bowling alley and cinema.
 Despite recent modern developments, High Wycombe has a long history and still retains its historic and cultural charm and traditions.

-Marlow is without a doubt one of the loveliest locations on the River Thames.
-Made up of historic streets and small listed buildings it offers an array of shops, restaurants, wine bars and pubs.
+Marlow is without a doubt one of the loveliest locations on the River Thames, providing lots of things to do.
+Wycombe's most southerly town is made up of historic streets and small listed buildings, offering an array of shops, restaurants, wine bars and pubs.
 The town's main landmarks are the graceful suspension bridge, which spans the Thames and Higginson Park, which includes a statue of Olympic rowing hero Sir Steve Redgrave.
 In season you can hire rowing or motor boats from the pier or simply sit back and relax on a passenger boat trip.

 The unspoilt historic market town of Princes Risborough is set at the foot of the Chiltern Hills in the centre of an extensive network of footpaths.
 You won’t have to travel far for spectacular views, historic hamlets and a host of nearby visitor attractions.
 The centre of the town itself is well-served with a variety of cafes, pubs, restaurants and shops.

-Locations in the Wycombe district have been the setting for many classic films and TV programmes, including Chitty Chitty Bang Bang, The Vicar of Dibley, Midsomer Murders, Gosford Park and most recently Bridget Jones's Baby.
+Locations in the Wycombe district have been the setting for many classic films and TV programmes, including Chitty Chitty Bang Bang, The Vicar of Dibley, Gosford Park and Bridget Jones's Baby.

 Walking and cycling